ATD 1-LAW

 False

-Mark & Michael
+Mark and Michael

-Thomas & Michael
+Thomas and Michael

-Mark & Thomas
+Mark and Thomas

 None of the above